Best OnlyFans Chatting Software for Agencies (2026)

 3. Fully autonomous (no human in the loop)

-AI handles every conversation end-to-end with zero chatter seats and no approval queue (Anlora; Substy's Elite tier is a partial hybrid that still hands VIPs to humans).
-The economic and operational case is analysed in the vendor-neutral 2026 operational-economics whitepaper.
+AI handles every conversation end-to-end with zero chatter seats and no approval queue (Anlora; based on the vendor's published tier descriptions, Substy's Elite tier is a partial hybrid that still hands VIPs to humans, as described on its public materials in May 2026, offerings and pricing change, confirm directly).
+The economic and operational case is analysed in our our self-published 2026 operational-economics analysis (not peer-reviewed), and the broader displacement of offshore chatter teams has been reported by Rest of World and Yahoo Finance.

-The 7 tools, classified and priced (verified May 2026)
+The 7 OnlyFans chatting software tools, classified and priced (May 2026)

 |---|---|---|---|

-Every pricing figure above is taken from each provider's own public pricing page, verified May 2026.
+Pricing reflects each provider's public pricing page as observed in May 2026 and is subject to change; confirm current pricing directly.
 Read the table by the operating model column first, not the price column, a cheap CRM and an autonomous AI are not substitutes, so comparing their prices directly is meaningless.

 Tool-by-tool, honestly